 The Provider & Pharmacy Directory lists our network providers and durable medical equipment suppliers.
+It also includes the network providers for Medicaid services that are included in Hamaspik Medicare Choice.
 Please contact Member Services if you have any questions about providers who accept New York State Medicaid.